BismaBRJ/countmmproofs/README.md

     The `countmmproofs` executable (or `countmmproofs.exe` if you're on Windows) should show up afterwards.

-6. Put your Metamath database file there (feel free to copy it in rather than actually moving it there; do it however you see fit), that you want to use this program on.
+6. Put your Metamath database file there (feel free to copy it in rather than actually moving it there; do it however you see fit) that you want to use this program on.

-7. Still on a terminal on that folder (open another terminal if you closed it already), run
+7. Still on a terminal **on that folder** (open another terminal if you closed it already), run

     ```
     ./countmmproofs the_metamath_database.mm